h0tbird/coreseed/docs/ec2.md

 ```

 #### For developers
-If you are a *developer* you need a lighter version:
+If you are a *developer* you can deploy a lighter version:
 ```bash
 katoctl deploy ec2 \
   --master-count 1 \